 If your trip is a special occasion, we'll make sure it is unforgettable.
 Or if you're traveling with a group, we'll take care of the logistics so you can share time together stress-free.

 You'll be staying at various local three to five star hotels or lodges along your route, some of which are very iconic properties with great locations, views and history.
 All our accommodations are carefully selected by our Canadian Insiders.
 We'll make sure that wherever you stay, you get the best value and comfort based on the seasonal availability.

 All our trips are personalized to fit our clients' schedule and budget.
 The price of your trip generally depends on the travel season, train service, accommodations, and the sightseeing tours you take.
 Please request your personalized quote which will provide you with the detailed information you need.

 What is included in the price?

 Typically we include and pre-book all your main trip components so you don't have to worry about your connections, places to stay, or activities on your trip.
-You'll receive a complete travel package with detailed documentation and our Canadian Insiders remain at your disposal before and during your trip to answer your questions.
+You'll receive your detailed digital travel documents, and our Canadian Insiders remain at your disposal throughout your trip to answer any questions.